Arijeet-Mahanty/2D-Android-Bouncing-Ball-Game/README.md

-# 2D-Android-Bouncing-Ball-Game
+# Bouncy Ball 2D 🏀💥
-Bouncy Ball is a casual 2D Android mini-game where players test their reflexes by tapping to destroy bouncing balls .
+Bouncy Ball is a casual, fast-paced Android mini-game designed to test player reflexes.
+The goal is simple: balls bounce around the screen, and you must tap them to destroy them as quickly as possible.